 Designing for your customer

-From the wise words of many established designers, ensuring you are creating the perfect designs for your target audience is vital when starting out in business.
-Are you creating high quality, Oscar-worthy gowns or sundresses for a day at the beach?
-Defining your direction will really uncover the types of cost prices you need to stick to in order to reach an appropriate retail price.
+From the wise words of established designers, ensuring you are creating the perfect designs for your target audience is vital when starting out in business.
+The dress style you design must translate to your customer base and be available at a suitable price point to ensure profitability.

 Researching your target market